microsoft/nni/docs/source/tutorials/pruning_quick_start_mnist.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 85-88

 Speedup the original model with masks, note that `ModelSpeedup` requires an unwrapped model.
-The model becomes smaller after speed-up, and reaches a higher sparsity ratio because `ModelSpeedup` will propagate the masks across layers.
+The model becomes smaller after speedup, and reaches a higher sparsity ratio because `ModelSpeedup` will propagate the masks across layers.

 ..
 GENERATED FROM PYTHON SOURCE LINES 88-97